Stephen Fry: Political views

-On 6 October 2009, Fry was interviewed by Jon Snow on Channel 4 News as a signatory of a letter to British Conservative Party leader David Cameron expressing concern about the party forming a political alliance with the right-wing Polish Law and Justice party in the European Parliament.
+On 6 October 2009, Fry was interviewed by Jon Snow on Channel 4 News as a signatory of a letter to Conservative Party leader David Cameron expressing concern about the party forming a political alliance with the right-wing Polish Law and Justice party in the European Parliament.
 During the interview, he stated:

 The remark prompted a complaint from the Polish Embassy in London, an editorial in The Economist and criticism from British Jewish historian David Cesarani.
-Fry has since posted an apology in a six-page post on his personal blog, in which he apologised for his remarks, stating that "I didn't even really at the time notice the import of what I had said, so gave myself no opportunity instantly to retract the statement.
+Fry later posted an apology in a six-page post on his personal blog, in which he apologised for his remarks, stating that "I didn't even really at the time notice the import of what I had said, so gave myself no opportunity instantly to retract the statement.
 It was a rubbishy, cheap and offensive remark that I have been regretting ever since.
 I take this opportunity to apologise now." and "It detracted from and devalued my argument, such as it was, and it outraged and offended a large group of people for no very good reason."

 Health

 Fry has cyclothymia, a form of bipolar disorder (considered to be a milder type).
 Fry has spoken publicly about his experience with the condition, which was depicted in the documentary Stephen Fry: The Secret Life of the Manic Depressive.
-In the programme, he interviewed other people with bipolar disorder including Robbie Williams, Carrie Fisher, Richard Dreyfuss and Tony Slattery.
+In the programme, he interviewed other people with bipolar disorder including Carrie Fisher, Richard Dreyfuss and Tony Slattery.
+He also interviewed Robbie Williams, who suffered with unipolar depression, and they discussed the differences and similarities of their mental health experiences and diagnoses.
 He is involved with the mental health charity Stand to Reason and is president of Mind.
-In 2013, he revealed that, in the previous year, he had started taking medication for the first time, in an attempt to control his condition.
+In 2013, he said that, in the previous year, he had started taking medication for the first time, in an attempt to control his condition.
 In 2018, alongside Nadiya Hussain and Olly Alexander, Fry was part of Sport Relief's attempt to raise awareness of mental health.

 In 1995, while appearing in the West End play Cell Mates, Fry had a nervous breakdown and walked out of the production, causing its early closure and incurring the displeasure of co-star Rik Mayall and playwright Simon Gray.
 Fry went missing for several days and contemplated suicide.
 He later said that he would have killed himself if he had not had "the option of disappearing".
 He abandoned the idea and left the United Kingdom by ferry, eventually resurfacing in Belgium.
 Fry has attempted suicide on a number of occasions, most recently in 2012.
-In an interview with Richard Herring in 2013, Fry revealed that he had attempted suicide the previous year while filming abroad.
+In an interview with Richard Herring in 2013, Fry said that he had attempted suicide the previous year while filming abroad.
 He said that he took a "huge number of pills and a huge [amount] of vodka" and had to be brought back to the UK to be "looked after".